-F. Third-Party Contracting
+E. Third-Party Contracting

 Applicants will utilize the Third-Party Contracting Form to outline the contracts they plan to enter into during the proposed project.
-Programs will either identify a specific third-party entity that they intend to contract with or, if that entity is not yet known, indicate that the contractor will be decided later.
-Regardless of whether a specific contractor is identified, applicants should provide as much information as possible about the planned contracts, such as the expected contract amount, the contractor's staff that will work on the project, and the contractor's anticipated responsibilities.
+Applicants should provide as much information as possible about the planned contracts, such as the expected contract amount and the contractor's anticipated responsibilities.
 Third-party contracting requirements are available on the TIG Compliance page and these requirements should be reviewed before submitting an application.
 If the project is funded, grantees can work with TIG staff to modify contracting information if necessary.

-Although applicants can propose a particular third-party contractor, approval of a TIG application does not imply LSC approval of any specific contractor for the project; all procurement transactions must be conducted in a manner to provide, to the maximum extent practical, open and free competition; and all third-party expenditures, regardless of cost, must be appropriately documented.
+Approval of a TIG application does not imply LSC approval of any contractor for the project; all procurement transactions must be conducted in a manner to provide, to the maximum extent practical, open and free competition; and all third-party expenditures, regardless of cost, must be appropriately documented.
+If an applicant wants to request prior approval of a specific contract as part of the application, see Section V. D. of the Application Instructions.

-G. Project Narrative
+F. Project Narrative